-Use of Cataflam sugar coated tablets is recommended only for short term treatment.
-During prolonged treatment with Diclofenac, as with other NSAIDs, monitoring of the blood count is recommended.
+Use of Catafast is recommended only for short-term treatment.
+If, however, Catafast is used for a prolonged period, monitoring of the blood count is recommended, as with other NSAIDs.

 Like other NSAIDs, diclofenac may temporarily inhibit platelet aggregation.
-Patients with defects of hemostasis should be carefully monitored
+Patients with defects of haemostasis should be carefully monitored.